 It’s no secret that we’re living in a golden era of television.
 Critics and think pieces have been telling us this for the past five years, as have all our friends each time they recommend a new series.
-An exciting result of this is that finally the queer community is getting a diverse selection of LGBT TV shows for those cosy Netflix nights in.
+An exciting result of this is that finally, the queer community is getting a diverse selection of LGBT TV shows for those cozy Netflix nights in.

 Now, we don’t just mean that there are more token gay characters in these TV shows – hell, no!
 We mean that the storylines, characters, themes and styles of so many programmes are gaining a depth and an inclusivity that we simply haven’t seen before (certainly not to this extent).